 Passive audio filters have been around for many years.
 The Skytec CW-1, made during the 70s, is a good example.
 It utilized a ported 2 inch speaker mounted in a tuned cavity made from thin wall PVC pipe.
 At the mouth was a little sleeve you could adjust to set the center of the bandpass.
 If your receiver didn't have a CW filter, this little jewel worked fairly well.
 It sold for about $20 at the time.

-Passive filters for SSB have also been produced over the years by just about every manufacturer of amateur equipment.
+Discrete-component passive filters for SSB have also been produced over the years by just about every manufacturer of amateur equipment.
 When these units were first introduced, few radios had built in bandpass or IF shift features, to say nothing of the DSP systems we have nowadays.

 Unlike the aforementioned CW filter, all of these designs used a combination of inductors and capacitors typically built into a station speaker.
 The schematic at left is that of the Icom SP-20 (click on it for a larger view).
 Note the switches to select the desired mode; lowpass, highpass, or both.
-Also note the passive elements are in series with the speaker for good reason; you have to be careful using directly shunted elements with single-ended audio amplifiers.
-Doing so can cause them to fail.
+Also note the passive elements are in series with the speaker for good reason; you have to be careful using directly shunted elements with single-ended audio amplifiers, as doing so can cause them to fail.

 Plain Old Speakers

 First, price means nothing.
 Some really cheap speakers will out perform ones costing 10 times as much.
-One of the reasons for this is, expensive speakers tend to have a much wider bandwidth (high frequencies especially) than cheaper ones, and they're typically larger in size.
+One of the reasons for this is.
+Expensive speakers tend to have a much wider bandwidth (high frequencies especially) than cheaper ones, and they're typically larger in size.
 While they might sound a little fuller at home, when you're mobile you need all of the definition you can get.
 Conversely, you don't want one too small or you won't have enough bass response, and the highs will be accented which reduces readability.